sufyanism/Muslim_app/README.md

 Stay Connected, Stay Blessed ✨
 © 2025 zeba.academy, All rights reserved.

-yaml
+✅ What to Do Next
+Make sure your images are stored properly:

+bash
 Copy code

----

-### ✅ What to Do Next

-1. Place your screenshots in your project folder, e.g.:
-/assets/screens/home.png
-/assets/screens/times.png

-yaml
-Copy code

-2. If you have the **screen recording video**:
-- Upload it to a platform (YouTube, Loom, etc.)
-- Replace the video URL in the `🎥 Demo Video` section

----

-Let me know if you'd like the `README.md` file as a downloadable `.md` file or want to embed the video directly
+/assets/screenrecord/home.png
+/assets/screenrecord/times.png
+/assets/screenrecord/direction.png
+Upload your screen recording to:

+YouTube

+Loom

+Or GitHub (via Releases)

+Then update the 🎥 Demo Video section with the correct link.

+Happy coding! 🌟